jp43/DockBox/README.md

 Commands
 ========

-After adding the bin folder of your installation directory to your PATH variable, the following commands can run from any directory:
+After adding the bin folder of your installation directory to your PATH variable, the following commands can be run:

 prepvs
 ------

-prepvs is used to prepare the ligand structures (carried out with Schrodinger's ligprep utility) and to create folders (one per receptor and per ligand) intended to facilitate docking or virtual screening runs performed with rundock.
+prepvs is used to prepare the ligand structures (carried out with Schrodinger's ligprep utility) and to create folders (one folder per receptor and per ligand) intended to facilitate docking or virtual screening runs performed with rundock.
 When typing "prepvs -h" on the command line, the following help message will pop up:

     prepvs -h
     usage: prepvs [-h] [-l INPUT_FILES_L [INPUT_FILES_L ...]]